jwcrosby/shelf/README.md

 * Icons made by Smashicons from www.flaticon.com.
 * Icons made by Freepik from www.flaticon.com.
-* Photo by Agnieszka Kowalczyk on Unsplash.
+* Photo by Agnieszka Kowalczyk on www.unsplash.com.

 ## Future Enhancements